seanwash/dnccast-show-notes/135-elixir-powered-ham-radio.md

 ## Join Us On Spectrum

-If you have enjoyed the show so far, reach out to us on twitter at @seanwashbot and @paulstraw, or join us in the Spectrum community at [https://spectrum.chat/specfm/does-not-compute](https://spectrum.chat/specfm/does-not-compute)!
+If you have enjoyed the show so far, reach out to us on twitter at @seanwashbot and @schrockwell, or join us in the Spectrum community at [https://spectrum.chat/specfm/does-not-compute](https://spectrum.chat/specfm/does-not-compute)!